 Camp NJoyItAll gives kids with cancer and kids who have survived cancer a safe camp experience.
 The camp includes all the traditional summer camp activities, like canoeing, swimming, camp fires, hiking and more – all with doctors and nurses on staff.

 “Every year, we have some of the football players and the UC Student Government come to camp,” Dee says.
 “It lets them see firsthand what it’s like for Mitch and other kids with cancer, and gives them an opportunity to hang out with the campers and just let them be kids.”

-This year, the foundation is holding its fourth annual family carnival fundraiser, called Playdate with the Bearcats.
-The event is part of the new Giving Hope community fundraiser program at Cincinnati Children’s and has raised $70,000 to date.
+This year, the foundation is holding its sixth annual family carnival fundraiser, called Playdate with the Bearcats.
+The event is part of the Giving Hope community fundraiser program at Cincinnati Children’s and has raised $70,000 to date.

 “It’s a lot of fun,” Dee says.
 “There’s something for everyone.
 The players are there, and it’s not just the football team that supports us.
 It’s everyone, from the cheerleaders to soccer team, to baseball and lacrosse teams.
 There’s up to 100 athletes at the event.”

 The event includes pickup basketball games, cornhole, face painting, raffles, autographs from athletes, fun with mascots and a lot more.
 There’s something for every age and ability.

 Dee says the Giving Hope Program is helping to grow the carnival’s success.
 They will be using the Giving Hope logo, banners, change canisters and more to help with their fundraising efforts.